 Julian Beer, Birmingham City University

-"Going to university helps you develop many skills necessary to running a business - critical reasoning, research, learning how to communicate effectively.
+"Going to university helps you develop many skills necessary for running a business - critical reasoning, research, learning how to communicate effectively.
 Above all, it aids confidence.

-- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University (Previously Pro Vice-Chancellor for Regional Enterprise at Plymouth University).
+- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University.

 "It's not necessary to have a degree to become an entrepreneur, but it doesn't hurt.
 Learning is good, and a degree shows you have a skill.
 It's also a fantastic way to make contacts and gain life experience.